deanbaker/deanbaker/README.md

 > I have an "Open Door" policy - feel free to reach out whenever you like, we do not need to abide by calendar invites to start talking.

+## What I am working on

+Currently my focus is on the following areas:

+- Giving and Recieving feedback - some of the softer skills
+- Making my work more visible to the team, becoming more transparent
+- Commiting to fewer things (so hard with so much to do!)

 ## Feedback

 I am working hard to get better at giving and receiving feedback.
 At the time of writing this README we are going through a global pandemic, so giving timely and constructive feedback is much harder.
 I am spending a little more time reflecting and using our internal CultureAmp product to give feedback where possible.